Prahaar: The Final Attack: Plot

 2nd Lt.
 Peter D'Souza is an Indian Army officer who wants to join his battalion's specialist commando platoon.
 His father John D'Souza wants Peter to run the family bakery after him, his fiancée Shirley wants him to marry her while his neighbour Kiran tells Peter to follow his heart.
 Peter leaves for commando training at the Maratha Light Infantry Regimental Centre.

 Enter Major V.S.
 Chavan.
 Chavan is described as a nightmare for every aspiring cadet, and he proves that the "honour" is well deserved.
 Under his leadership, cadets get exhausted in commando training.
-He has a sordid past; his mother was a kothewali (a woman who dances and entertains rich people privately to earn money), who was probably sold to one of her customers.
+He has a sordid past; his mother was a prostitute.
 That was the last time Chavan saw her.
 A classical song that his mother usually sang for practice, seems to dominate his memories of his mother and his own childhood.

 The unit resents Chavan's attitude, but this same attitude moulds them into a formidable unit.
 Peter hates Chavan's approach and decides to leave.
 Chavan tells him that if he flees his training, he will be considered a coward in the eyes of the people and his girlfriend.
 This motivates Peter, and as a result, he completes the training and tops his class.
 During a rescue operation, he loses the use of his legs and is honourably discharged from the Army.
 One commando (Diganto, or 2-by-2) loses his life in the operation.
-Later, he writes to Chavan inviting him to his marriage.
+Later, he writes to Chavan inviting him to his wedding.